Fernand Dubief

-Fernand Jean-Baptiste Dubief (14 October 1850 – 4 June 1916) was a French doctor and Radical politician who was Minister of Commerce, Industry and PTT in 1905 and then Minister of the Interior in 1905–06.
+Fernand Jean-Baptiste Dubief (14 October 1850 – 4 June 1916) was a French medical doctor and Radical politician who was Minister of Commerce, Industry and PTT in 1905 and then Minister of the Interior in 1905–06.

 Early years

 Fernand Jean-Baptiste Dubief was born on 14 October 1850 in Varennes-lès-Mâcon, Saône-et-Loire.

 His father was a Republican and was deported after the 2 December 1851 coup by Napoleon III.

 Dubief received his secondary education in Mâcon.

 During the Franco-Prussian War of 1870 he served in the Armée de la Loire.

 He obtained a diploma as a doctor in 1875.

 Dubief was medical director of the lunatic asylum of Saint-Pierre in Marseille from 1886 to 1893, and later was superintendent of the Rhone asylum in Lyon.

 He became a Freemason, and sat on the Council of the Grand Orient, the central Freemasonry authority in France.